hgeorge82/Drawing-Arm/README.md

 # Scara Drawing-Arm

-## header
+## Problem

-This project is to make a Scara drawing arm that will draw an image, specifically the sigma lab logo.
+To make a Scara drawing arm that will draw an image, specifically the sigma lab logo.

-## header
+## Supplies needed

 -2 stepper motors
 -A servo